 I’m glad you asked!

 Rail passes of course have their own cost, and the most simple way to calculate if they’re worth it is to divide the pass cost by the number of travel days it gives you to give you a ‘daily cost’.
-As a quick example, my ’15 travel days in two months’ Eurail Global Pass in 1st class was worth €617.
+As a quick example, my ’15 travel days in two months’ Eurail Global Pass in 1st class was worth €617 on my first Eurail trip in 2022.
 This means each of those travel days essentially ‘cost’ €41.33.

-If I use one of my travel days for the Glacier Express at a ‘cost’ of €41.33, then have to pay for the seat reservation of 49CHF (€49.84), my total ‘cost’ for the Glacier Express is €91.17, instead of paying the full price of €322.20 for a 1st class ticket in high season.
+If I use one of my travel days for the Glacier Express at a ‘cost’ of €41.33, then have to pay for the seat reservation of 49CHF (€49.84 at the time), my total ‘cost’ for the Glacier Express is €91.17, instead of paying the full price of €322.20 for a 1st class ticket in high season in 2022.
 That’s still a huge saving of €231.03 when you take into account the price of the Eurail pass!

 Eurail has a range of passes, from Global passes to single countries, flexible travel days to consecutive passes, 2nd class or 1st class, as well as cheaper passes for youths (27 & under) and seniors (60+), and the Eurail world can be a bit confusing if you’re new to it.
-I’ll be making a detailed Eurail information hub on my blog after my trip finishes in December so if you have any specific questions please let me know in the comments of this post so I can ensure they’re answered in detail!

 I got my Eurail pass from Rail Europe and they’ve been excellent to deal with, a very helpful team and quick to respond to my questions when I was first getting the hang of the pass.